-Gunstock has an exciting master plan to increase ski terrain by adding add 4 new lifts, and 31 trails to the ski area’s existing 48, nearly doubling the mountain’s skiable acreage, from 227 to 425, with expansion on The Backside and over to Alpine Ridge.
-An on mountain hotel and summit lodge are part of Gunstock’s big re-imagining – the biggest in its 86+ years.
+Gunstock has an exciting Master Plan to increase ski terrain with 4 new lifts and 31 trails, nearly doubling the mountain’s skiable acreage, from 227 to 425, with expansion on The Backside and over to Alpine Ridge.
+An on-mountain hotel and summit lodge are part of Gunstock’s re-imagining – the biggest in its 86+ years.

 Don’t be gun shy to take you family to Gunstock, it’s easy to get to, the terrain is ego pleasing, nothing very steep but ever turn is super scenic.
 Kids will be amped for all 55 ammo laden trail names – like Trigger, Gunsmoke, and Pistol, plus there is a designated Blundersmoke Terrain Park with big hits.

 Sauntering scenic trails from Gunstock’s panoramic summit like Flintlock and Gunsmoke feature perfect white cord, but there area few gritty runs, Hot Shot and Redhat plus recently added glades – Gunpowder, Recoil and Birch Glades to charge your pulse.

 Après ski at the Powder Keg Pub is lively in the grand ole base lodge, while your kids night ski on 27 trails or snow tube, half the mountain is lit up for fun.